dassujan/STANDARD-FIVE/Math-II (2nd UNIT) PRACTICE.md

 ## **Section G: Challenging Problems**

-### 15. Real-Life Application
+### 14. Real-Life Application
-(a) The perimeter of a rectangular garden is 60 m.
+The perimeter of a rectangular garden is 60 m.
 If the length is 20 m, find:
 - The breadth
 - The area of the garden

-(b) A triangular field has a base of 12 m and a height of 8 m.
-- Find the area of the field
-- Calculate the cost of planting grass on the field at ₹5 per square meter

-### 16. Cost and Application
+### 15. Cost and Application
 A rectangular hall measures 25 m in length and 12 m in breadth.
 - Find the area of the hall.
 - If the cost of tiling the floor is ₹150 per square meter, calculate the total cost of tiling.

 ## **Bonus Section**

-### 17. Distance and Fencing
+### 16. Distance and Fencing
 A square garden has a side of 25 m.
 Calculate:
 (a) The perimeter of the garden.
 (b) The total distance Namrata covers if she walks around it **3 times**.